 Montreat College offers courses during the summer.
-A student who wishes to enroll in the summer courses offered by another institution must complete the necessary form and receive approval from the Office of Records and Registration.
+A student who wishes to enroll in the summer courses offered by another institution must complete the necessary form and receive approval from the Registrar's Office.
 Failure to follow this procedure may result in loss of transfer credit for these courses.